Argentina debt holdouts seek to broaden scope of court injunction

 NEW YORK (Reuters) - Argentina debt holdouts on Monday asked a U.S. court to make more of the country’s debt, including bonds issued last month, subject to a prior court order blocking the country from making payments on its obligations without paying the holdouts as well.

-Aurelius Capital Management, one of the lead holdout investors in defaulted Argentina sovereign debt, wants its prior victory in U.S. District Court on the principal of pari passu, or equal treatment, extended to all the country’s external indebtedness.
+Aurelius Capital Management, one of the lead holdout investors in defaulted Argentina sovereign debt, wants its prior victory in U.S. District Court on the principal of pari passu, or equal treatment, extended to all of Argentina’s external indebtedness.

-Argentina’s economy ministry responded by saying this was “a new attempt at extortion” that would achieve nothing toward the effort to negotiate a fair solution.

 At issue is the treatment of Argentina’s BONAR bonds, which are denominated in U.S. dollars but governed by local law.
 The government issued $1.4 billion in BONAR 2024 bonds last month in order to raise desperately needed capital.

+Deutsche Bank was identified as the principal manager of the April debt offering, according to Aurelius’s court filing.

-Aurelius and other holdouts contend the government is issuing this kind of debt to get around the order, which entitles the holdouts to be paid in full for the defaulted bonds they hold.
+The asset manager and other holdouts contend the government is issuing this kind of debt to get around the order, which entitles the holdouts to be paid for the defaulted bonds they hold.

 “Argentina’s BONAR 2024 Bonds and its other External Indebtedness also are subject to the Equal Treatment Provision, and Argentina can present no reason why it should be allowed to issue more of these bonds and make payments on these bonds without making a ratable payment under Plaintiffs’ bonds,” Aurelius said in its filing.